iamanigeeit/DDW2023/docs/02-heap-complexity/binary-heap.md

 <ImageCard path={require("./images/Build_Heap_1.png").default} widthPercentage="70%"/>

-We will start from the middle index, i.e. $n/2 - 1 = 10/2 - 1 = 4$, which is the fifth element, i.e. 14.
+We will start from the middle index, i.e. $n//2 - 1 = 10//2 - 1 = 4$, which is the fifth element, i.e. 14.
 Notice that all the elements after 14 are all _leaves_.
-We call _max-heapify_ on 14 and the result is a swap between 14 and 16.
+We call `max-heapify` on 14 and the result is a swap between 14 and 16.
 We only have one iteration because now 14 has reached the end of the array and cannot be compared with any other nodes.
 In the figure below, we indicate the next element to consider with a _dotted_ circle.

 [1, 2, 8, 7, **14**, 9, 3, 10, 4, 16]